KLM XP Calculator for UK Flyers | Flying Blue Status

 - Select this mode if you want a quick estimate without entering specific airports.

-- Choose the number of flight segments, cabin class, and approximate distance band.
+- Choose the number of flight segments, cabin class, and approximate flight type or distance band.

 - Optionally enter the total price to calculate your cost per XP.